GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![3DP case](/docs/images/buildguide/3DPcase.jpg)

 Insert the PCB first.
-Starting with the inserting the microcontroller in the cutout at the top.
+Starting with inserting the microcontroller in the cutout at the top.

 ![3DP case insert MCU](/docs/images/buildguide/3DPcase_MCU.jpg)

 Then lower it into the case.
-You probably need to bend the part of the case containing the holes for reset switch and TRRS jack a bit, to make it fit.
+To make it fit, you probably need to bend a bit the part of the case containing the holes for reset switch and TRRS jack.

 ![3DP case bend](/docs/images/buildguide/3DPcase_finger.jpg)